dzackgarza/Notes/Class_Notes/2021/Spring/NumberTheory/NumberTheory_stripped.md

 [^9]: External note: these come from the trace and determinant of the map \( y \mapsto y\cdot x \) on \( L/K \), viewed as a \( K{\hbox{-}} \)linear map on \( L \).

 [^10]: In fact, we've already proved that \( {\mathbb{Z}}_K / I \) for any nonzero ideal \( I \) is finite.

+[^11]: Compare to the classical rational root theorem.